awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

                     $ cd ./YOUR_PROJECT_FOLDER
                     $ amplify add auth

              iOS - Swift
-                 Navigate to your project folder (the folder that typically contains your project level xcodeproj file), and add the SDK to your app.
+                 Navigate to your project folder (the folder that contains your app :file:`.xcodeproj` file), and add the SDK to your app.

                 .. code-block:: bash

                     $ cd ./YOUR_PROJECT_FOLDER
                     $ amplify add auth

       #.
 Choose the default configuration.